Kroger: 2010s

 On July 9, 2013, Kroger announced that it would acquire the 212 stores of Charlotte-based Harris Teeter in a deal valued at $2.5 billion and that it would assume $100 million in the company's outstanding debt.
 Harris Teeter's stores are in eight Southern states, with a major portion of them in its headquarters state of North Carolina.
 Doing so, Kroger acquired Harris Teeter's click-and-collect program, which allows online ordering of groceries.
 Some industry experts saw this as a competitive move against online grocers such as AmazonFresh.
 The Harris Teeter acquisition marked Kroger's return to the Charlotte market after a 25-year absence.
 It also allowed Kroger to enter Asheville for the first time.
 Charlotte and Asheville had been the only large markets in North Carolina where Kroger had no presence.

 In 2013, Kroger announced that the spouses of the company's unionized workers would no longer be covered by the company's insurance plan.
 The company cited the Patient Protection and Affordable Care Act as a prime reason for the move.
 The benefit cut affected roughly 11,000 workers in Indiana.
 The company announced in April 2013 that full-time employees would maintain their health insurance benefits.
 In 2013, Kroger was noted for carrying 17 out of 22 Red List species, four of which are in the top list of said species.

 On February 11, 2014, Kroger announced it would acquire YOU Technology, a digital coupon/identity company founded by Ajay Amlani, that pioneered the ability for shoppers to load digital coupons onto their loyalty card profiles.
 It also specialized in being one of the earliest companies to use AI/ML to personalize digital coupons to shoppers based on their past purchase history and intent to buy.
 The company enabled the loading of billions of coupons and singlehandedly drove the demise of paper coupons.
-It was later sold to by Kroger to Inmar with a $565 million price disclosed.
+It was later sold by Kroger to Inmar with a $565 million price disclosed.

 On March 3, 2015, Kroger announced it would enter Hawaii, having registered with the state as a new business in February 2015.
 Kroger was planning to expand to Hawaii in 2006 but withdrew after it had already submitted registration.
 Kroger, which is in the process of looking for locations to open its first store, will face competition from Honolulu-based rivals Foodland and Times; major retailers Safeway, Walmart, and Costco; Japanese-owned Don Quixote; and Department of Defense-owned DeCA Commissaries.